Environment

 Water Use

 Amphenol’s manufacturing processes do not require a significant amount of water, however we do strive to be as responsible as possible with the water we use.
 In order to reduce our overall water usage, we pursue water optimization projects across our facilities and have invested in systems to reuse and reclaim our wastewater.
-Through our continued actions and investments, we were able to reduce our water withdrawal intensity by 11% in 2022 versus the prior year.
-Since 2017, our actions have resulted in our water withdrawal intensity declining by 34%, an 8% compound annual reduction over this five-year period.
+Through our continued actions and investments, we were able to reduce our water withdrawal intensity by 4% in 2024 versus the prior year.
+Since 2017, our actions have resulted in our water withdrawal intensity declining by 40%, a 7% compound annual reduction over this seven-year period.

 We plan to continue to explore new opportunities for improvement in our water usage across our global footprint.
 To support our commitment, we have set a goal under SDG 6.4 Clean Water and Sanitation.
 By the end of 2030, Amphenol will reduce total water withdrawal of our top 20 facilities by 15% versus 2021 levels.